 Garmin products have been alongside me for over 8 years now, and most of the athletes that I work with, as well as close friends of mine, use Garmin products.

-The bottom line of this Garmin Forerunner 935 vs 945 is that both Garmin devices are nothing short of great, to be expected from Garmin.
+The bottom line of this Garmin Forerunner 935 vs 945 comparison is that both Garmin devices are nothing short of great, something to expect from Garmin.

 So, which smart watch/fitness tracker have you decided to get?
 Share your experience in the comments!